drobbins/Doc.js/readme.md

 * Documents here means JSON objects with a required id and revision field.

 ## Usage
+See the tests in `test/spec/docSpec.js` for more complete examples.

 * Include this script
 * Create a new store: